Dentosal/avmon/README.md

 ![Architecture diagram](docs/architecture.svg)

-Project is dockerized using single container, switched to perform different functions with the `AVMON_ROLE` environment variable.
+Project is dockerized using a single container, switched to perform different functions with the `AVMON_ROLE` environment variable.

 ## Running

-Minimal local system (one of each component) can be started with:
+A minimal local system (one of each component) can be started with:

 ```bash
 docker-compose up